 What do you believe is the biggest challenge facing the industry at the moment?

-If you had to impart one piece of advice to a member of your team, what would it be?
+If you had to impart one piece of advice to your team what would it be?

-Has pursuing a career in Communications lived up to your expectations?
+Has pursuing a career in PR lived up to your expectations?
 Why?

 If you could work for any brand, which would you chose?
 Why?